How To Add SRT Subtitles to Vimeo

 If you don't have a paid account, you can still add subtitles to your videos.
 You'll need a transcript file, which you'll upload to the client.
 To manually add your own captions, follow each step:

 Several third-party transcription services can generate subtitle files for you based on the content in your videos.
 Unlike Vimeo, these services generally promise better accuracy with less editing required by you.
-We'll explore one popular solution, Happy Scribe, to provide an example of how these services typically work.
+We'll explore one popular solution, Happy Scribe, to provide an example of how to add subtitles to your Vimeo video.

 While Vimeo offers the convenience of having everything in one location, including video management and a transcription editor, you may want a different source for the files you use to create your closed captioning.
 After all, the one inconvenience with this service is the potential need to edit the transcript after it is automatically generated.